wocsa/ludigeeks/README.md

 We put here funny activities that we made for people from 5 to 95 years old some need background others doesn't need it at all.

-We need volunteers please read [how to contribute](/docs/CONTRIBUTE.md).

 [![LudiGeeks](img/home.jpeg)](https://www.wocsa.org/pages/projects.php#ludigeeks)

 [![LudiGeeks THSF 2018](img/home2.jpeg)](https://www.thsf.net/workshops.html)